 As the capital, Jakarta is busy, noisy, and chaotic.
-It is fast paced and does not have the slow island feel like the rest of the islands.
-But with diversity and a constantly changing backdrop, the city is known for their cuisine and customs.
+It is fast-paced and does not have the slow island feel like the rest of the islands.
+With diversity and a constantly changing backdrop, the city is known for its cuisine and customs.

 Bandung is uniquely placed because tourists can stay in the hustle and bustle of an energetic city but escape to nature just outside its boundaries.
 The nearby mountains provide plenty of locations where you can view volcanoes, relax in hot springs, or visit the tea plantations.

 Located on the island of Java, Yogyakarta shines with art and culture.
-The Javanese heritage is on full display and there are plenty of historical sites to visit.
-But modernity has also come to the city so you can explore popular dining and shopping locations.
+The Javanese heritage is on full display, and there are plenty of historical sites to visit.
+Modernity has also come to the city, so you can explore popular dining and shopping locations.

 Ubud is nestled in the upper highlands of Bali and is known for being a place where tourists can experience Indonesian tradition and view their crafts.
 The landscape is surrounded by stunning rice paddies and features a few Hindu temples.
 Now, it is a popular tourist destination where people flock to see its beauty.